ScottSoftware/SimpleJavaWebcamInterface/README.md

 # SimpleJavaWebcamInterface
-A test application that interfaces with a camera device Eclipse project, Maven build solution. relies on JavaCV 1.5.5
+A test application that interfaces with a camera device.
+Eclipse project, Maven build solution. relies on JavaCV 1.5.5

 # Features